Valuation Pressures in Luxembourg’s Private Markets: Getting It Right in a Higher-Rate Environment

 Key Challenges for Luxembourg Managers

 Luxembourg-domiciled funds face recurring challenges in valuation, especially in volatile conditions.
-Methodology inconsistencies across jurisdictions or fund lines can raise questions when LPs compare results across structures.
+Methodology inconsistencies across jurisdictions or fund lines can raise questions when Limited Partners (LPs) compare results across structures.
 Independence is another sensitive area: valuation teams that sit too close to portfolio management risk conflicts of interest, a concern repeatedly raised by the CSSF.
 Illiquidity compounds the difficulty, with stale marks and lagged appraisals leaving NAVs vulnerable to sharp corrections.
 Finally, weak documentation and data comparability can undermine both investor confidence and regulatory defence, particularly in cross-border portfolios.

 Read more